Akashjammi/xml-path-resolver/README.md

 # xml-path-resolver
 This npm module is used to convert xml to json after resolving the cross reference.

-The cross reference keys in xml can be identified by the regex .
+The cross reference keys in xml can be identified by the regex .If crossRefKey is not mentioned, default value would be "id".

 ### USAGE
 ```